Lindsey Vonn says she has no regrets after breaking leg in serious crash while competing in Winter Olympics

 By Kyle Feldscher, CNN

-(CNN) — Lindsey Vonn said she has no regrets over her decision to compete in the Winter Olympics after sustaining a “completely ruptured” ACL one day after crashing during a race and severely breaking her leg.
+(CNN) — Lindsey Vonn said she has no regrets over her decision to compete in the Winter Olympics on a “completely ruptured” ACL following her devastating crash that put an end to her Olympic comeback.

 “Yesterday my Olympic dream did not finish the way I dreamt it would.
 It wasn’t a story book ending or a fairy tail (sic), it was just life.
 I dared to dream and had worked so hard to achieve it.
 Because in Downhill ski racing the difference between a strategic line and a catastrophic injury can be as small as 5 inches,” she wrote on Instagram.

-“Unfortunately, I sustained a complex tibia fracture that is currently stable but will require multiple surgeries to fix properly.”

-Officials said Vonn was in “stable condition” after undergoing two operations to treat a serious fracture in her left leg following her crash in the downhill final on Sunday.
+Still, she had completed two training runs ahead of the final and seemed to believe she could still compete at the highest level.

 The American burst out of the start in Sunday’s final but caught a gate with her right arm after just 13 seconds, sending her tumbling down the slope to a halt.
 The 41-year-old was then airlifted off the Olimpia delle Tofane piste as the crowd stood to applaud her.

+“Unfortunately, I sustained a complex tibia fracture that is currently stable but will require multiple surgeries to fix properly,” she said.

 “While yesterday did not end the way I had hoped, and despite the intense physical pain it caused, I have no regrets.
-Standing in the starting gate yesterday was an incredible feeling that I will never forget,” she wrote.
+Standing in the starting gate yesterday was an incredible feeling that I will never forget.”

 “And similar to ski racing, we take risks in life.
 We dream.
 We love.
 We jump.
 And sometimes we fall.
 Sometimes our hearts are broken.
 Sometimes we don’t achieve the dreams we know we could have.
 But that is the also the beauty of life; we can try.”